White Chicken Chili With Corn, White Beans, and Peppers. Quick and Easy, this creamy chili recipe is Perfect To Make A Comforting Weeknight Dinner.

 Most people when making this style of chili stick to the more classic beans and peppers.
-Yes this chicken chili has white beans and canned diced green chilis, but the addition of the cream cheese changes everything in the best way!
+Yes this chili has traditional white beans and canned diced green chilis, but the addition of the cream cheese changes everything in the best way!

-Crock pot White Chicken Chili version
+Crock pot version

 It’s fall and everyone loves a good crock pot recipe.
 The good news is you sure can make this recipe in a crock pot or slow cooker!
 In fact it is super easy to substitute.
 Rather than pre-grilling the chicken, just throw everything (except the toppings of course) into the slow cooker and stir together.
 Cook on low setting for about 8 hours.
-Pull the chicken out and shred it using forks or a stand mixer with paddle attachement.
-The put the chicken back in with the rest of the ingredients and serve.
+Pull the chicken out and shred it using forks or a stand mixer with paddle attachment.
+Then put the chicken back in with the rest of the ingredients and serve.

 You can use breast or thighs as long as they are skinless.
 I generally prefer a mix of the two, but your preference is fine!

 Although this chicken chili has just a little kick, I wouldn’t call it spicy.
 If your family doesn’t like spicy food, the spice level is very easy to control with this recipe.
-For my children, I use diced fresh poblano peppers instead of the canned chilis, but you can also use red or green peppers.
+For my family, I use diced fresh poblano peppers instead of the canned chilis, but you can also use red or green peppers.
 You can also use adobo sauce instead of cayenne or skip the cayenne powder completely.
-Adobo sause has a smoky flavor that can add a little different taste to the chili.
+Adobo sauce has a smoky flavor that can add a little different taste to the chili.

 If you want to make it spicier, add hot canned green chilis, fresh slices of jalepeno, or more cayenne powder.

 I get asked sometimes about cooking the chicken in the pot rather than before.
-I find that it cuts down on cooking time to cook the chicken prior and a bit easier to not over cook the chicken.
-However, you can definitely cook the chicken in during the step where the beans and chicken broth are added.
+I find that it cuts down on cooking time to cook the chicken prior and a bit easier to not overcook the chicken.
+However, you can definitely cook the chicken during the step where the beans and chicken broth are added.
 The cooking time of the chili would need to increase as well.

 Looking for more Soups?